-With the extra facilities, the cost will factor in your monthly condo fee.
-You should keep in mind that facilities like underground parking and concierge services are mostly optional.
+With the extra facilities included in your Toronto condo, comes additional costs set by the condo board.
+However, keep in mind that facilities such as underground parking and concierge services are mostly optional.

-Additionally, there is a concept of a contingency fee in Toronto which is mandatory for every condominium out there.
+Additionally, there is a contingency fee in Toronto which is mandatory for every condominium in the city.

 “The existence of contingency fees is critical in opening the doors to justice for all Ontarians, no matter your financial situation.”

 – Malcolm Mercer, Chair of the Law Society’s Advertising and Fee Arrangements Issues

 The condominium fees include the utilities, reserve funds and the maintenance charges.
 This also covers the common areas that you have access to.

 To be on the safe side, it’s better to finalize the condo purchase after consulting with your realtor or lawyer.